Anteloper/SimpleProcessor/README.md

 # SimpleProcessor

-A processor designed using a VLSI electric design automation tool called Electric. <br \> Available here http://www.staticfreesoft.com/electric.html
+A processor designed using a VLSI electric design automation tool called Electric.

+Available here
+http://www.staticfreesoft.com/electric.html

 I designed the architecture of the processor from the gate-level upwards, it is still a work in progress.
-The verilog code produced by the library is available in SimpleProcessor.v and was tested on an Icoboard and Rasberry Pi.<br \>
+The verilog code produced by the library is available in SimpleProcessor.v and was tested on an Icoboard and Rasberry Pi.

-##ISA
+## ISA
 ```
   //-- ADD
   //--    op  DR   S1 ...
 S2